-- Fewer taxes than physical gold – Unlike physical gold, we won’t be paying GST on purchasing a unit of gold ETF.
-If our holdings exceed Rs 30 lakh, we won’t be charged wealth tax, that physical gold attracts.
+- Fewer taxes than physical gold – Unlike physical gold and digital gold, we won’t be paying GST on purchasing a unit of gold ETF.

 - Loan collateral – Gold ETFs can be used as a bank loan collateral security, should the need arise.
 We can put it to work even if we are not selling it off.